 G. On the Active AO eye protection may only be removed after all players have mags out, chamber cleared and game control has given the okay to remove goggles.

 H. While in the staging/parking lot area you may dry fire your weapon to ensure it is working properly.
 There is to be no live fire anywhere within the staging area other than the chronograph station.

-I. All persons moving throughout the AO need to have a waiver on file; this includes observers, photographers, and any additional non player personal.
+I. All persons moving throughout the AO need to have a waiver on file; this includes observers, photographers, and any additional non-player personnel.

-J. All players need to have an AMS medical card filled out and on their person while on the field.
+J. All players need to have an AMS medical card filled out and in their LEFT SIDED ARM OR LEG POCKET while on the AO.
 This can be found at: http://americanmilsi...-medical-cards/